Marine Corps Will Not Increase Flights to Kalaupapa

 But some other state and national agencies chose to decline signing the PA, such as the Historic Hawaii Foundation and the National Trust for Historic Preservation, indicating concerns with the Marine Corps’ plan.

+There are many services like Earthworx Excavation that excel in demolition and excavation.
 “Despite the… review process, the undertaking is still anticipated to include significant levels of demolition of historic properties,” wrote Historic Hawaii Foundation Executive Director Kiersten Faulkner.

 The Kaneohe Neighborhood Board on Oahu passed a resolution against the increased Marine Corps activity at the nearby base, citing aircraft noise and safety concerns in the community.